BACKGROUND/HISTORY AND CONTEXT OF THE WORKSHOP

 Through the workshop, participants will:

-● Explore how living labs could collaborate on creative approaches to AI;
+- Collaborate across living labs on creative approaches to AI;

 Participants will have:

-● Tested out how to apply approaches of creative disruption to AI in their own living lab context
+- Developed ideas of how to use creative disruption to AI in their own living lab context

 BRIEF OUTLINE / METHODOLOGY

-● Immersion in the world of human/AI interaction: through showcase of real world examples and issues.
+- Immersion into the world of human/AI interaction: through examples.

-● A design-thinking exercise in small groups using rapid prototyping process to identify issues and creative approaches to blending human/AI applications
+- A design-thinking exercise in small groups using rapid prototyping to identify an issue and develop a chatbot for different living lab contexts

-The workshop will involve a mix of pair, small group and whole group activities, including: discussion, interactive tasks with props, prototyping and collaboration.
-The time will be well structured to allow for: inspiration and networking, active collaboration, insights and reflection.
+The workshop as a whole will involve a mix of small group and whole group activities, including: discussion, interactive tasks with props, prototyping and collaboration.
+The time will be well structured to allow for: inspiration and networking, active collaboration, insights and reflection

 Arts Programme Producer